organisciak/dissertation/document/3_typology.md

 A Typology for Crowdsourcing
 ==========================================

-\newthought{Crowdsourcing is a production model} where many people, often non-professionals, contribute to a common product.
-The pattern is potentially very useful for information science, because the ability for large numbers of diverse people to react to and enrich information items offers new ways to represent them.

-The scope of crowdsourcing is broad, however, and the myriad approaches to collaboration among distributed crowds lend a lack of coherence which may intimidate a practitioner.
+\newthought{The scope of crowdsourcing is broad} and the myriad approaches to collaboration among distributed crowds lend a lack of coherence which may intimidate a practitioner.
-In order to address this, this chapter presents a typology of crowdsourcing for information science.[^iConfCite]
+To address the sprawl and provide a structure for the rest of this work, this chapter presents a typology of crowdsourcing for information science.[^iConfCite]

 [^iConfCite]: A version of this chapter was previously presented at iConference 2015 with co-author Michael B. Twidale [@organisciak_design_2015].
  Co-authorship notes in appendix.
 Copyright retained by authors.